dabdul-wahab1988/neutrosophic_pls/paper.md

 N-PLS addresses this limitation by encoding each measurement as a neutrosophic triplet $(T, I, F)$ representing Truth (the signal), Indeterminacy (measurement uncertainty), and Falsity (evidence of corruption or noise).
 This three-channel representation enables the algorithm to downweight unreliable measurements during model fitting, resulting in more robust calibration models.

-The package provides three N-PLS variants with increasing sophistication: standard NPLS with sample-level weighting, reliability-weighted NPLSW that computes sample-wise reliability scores from neutrosophic channels, and probabilistic PNPLS that applies element-wise precision weighting through an EM-NIPALS algorithm.
-Seven encoding strategies are available, including a novel Neutrosophic Differential Geometry (NDG) encoder grounded in information-theoretic principles, Robust PCA decomposition, wavelet multi-scale analysis, and automatic cross-validated encoder selection.
+The package provides three N-PLS variants with increasing sophistication: standard NPLS with sample-level reliability weighting, reliability-weighted NPLSW for stronger downweighting of noisy samples, and probabilistic PNPLS that applies element-wise precision weighting through an EM-NIPALS algorithm.
+The package includes eight encoding strategies (probabilistic/default, spectroscopy, robust MAD, RPCA, wavelet, quantile, augmentation, and NDG), plus an optional cross-validated auto-selection wrapper.

 N-PLS includes a comprehensive interactive command-line interface designed for researchers without programming experience, enabling guided analysis through a 7-step wizard.
 The package has been validated on real-world Near-Infrared (NIR) spectroscopy data, demonstrating up to 70% improvement in prediction accuracy compared to classical PLS on challenging datasets with measurement noise.